-The extraterritorial jurisdiction (ETJ) is the unincorporated land within five miles of Austin’s full purpose city limit that is not within the city limits or ETJ of another city.
-Austin’s ETJ currently extends into five counties including Williamson, Travis, Hays, Bastrop and Caldwell and is the territory where Austin alone is authorized to annex land.
-Annexation is the process by which cities extend their municipal services, regulations, voting privileges and taxing authority to new territory.
+The extraterritorial jurisdiction (ETJ) is the unincorporated land within 5 miles of Austin’s full purpose city limit not within the city limits or ETJ of another city.
+Austin’s ETJ currently extends into 5 counties including Williamson, Travis, Hays, Bastrop & Caldwell and is the territory where Austin alone is authorized to annex land.
+Annexation is the process by which cities extend their municipal services, regulations, voting privileges & taxing authority to new territory.

 A priority program in Imagine Austin is to revise Austin's development regulations and processes to promote a compact and connected city.